alastairwyse/ApplicationMetrics/README.md

   </tr>
   <tr>
     <td valign="top">AmountMetric</td>
-    <td>Used to record the size of an entity associated with an event (e.g. the size of a message sent to a remote system)</td>
+    <td>Used to record events which have an associated size which accumulates, but not necessarily by 1 each time (e.g. the size in bytes of a message sent to a remote system)</td>
   </tr>
   <tr>
     <td valign="top">StatusMetric</td>
-    <td>Used to record the size of an entity at a specific point in time (e.g. total amount of free memory)</td>
+    <td>Used to record events which have an associated size which varies over time rather than accumulating (e.g. total amount of free memory).
+The distinction from AmountMetrics is that summing the total recorded amounts over successive AmountMetric events has meaning (e.g. the total number of bytes sent to a remote system totalled across multiple sent messages), whereas summing the total recorded amounts over successive StatusMetrics would not (e.g. summed free memory across multiple sampling points).</td>
   </tr>
   <tr>
     <td valign="top">IntervalMetric</td>
-    <td>Used to record the time taken for an event to complete (e.g. total time taken to send a message to a remote system)</td>
+    <td>Used to record the time taken for an event to complete (e.g. total time taken to send a message to a remote system).
+This is calculated by capturing the start and end times of an IntervalMetric event.</td>
   </tr>
 </table>